sethvoltz/dotfiles/README.markdown

 There are a few things I use to make my life awesome.
 They're not a required dependency, but if you install them they'll make your life a bit more like a bubble bath.

-* If you want some more colors for things like `ls`, install grc: `brew install grc`.
 * If you install the excellent [rbenv](https://github.com/sstephenson/rbenv) to manage multiple rubies, your current branch will show up in the prompt.
 Bonus.